nswdpc/silverstripe-nsw-customerpaymentsplatform/README.md

 # Silverstripe integration with the NSW Government Customer Payments Platform

+> ⚠️ This module is a WIP.
+Do not use it in production as the API will change.

 This module provides support within a Silverstripe install to take payments from citizens for items via the [NSW Government Customer Payments Platform (CPP)](https://cpp-info-hub.service.nsw.gov.au/).

 ## Features